iit-cs579/sample-project/README.md

 # sample_project

 This is a sample project for CS579.

-**Please** make sure your repository follows this structure.
-Specifically:

-1. `README.md`: Your readme should list the team members and give a brief summary of the project and its main conclusions.
-2. `milestone.pdf`: your milestone report
-3. `presentation.pdf`: your presentation slides
-4. `presentation.mp4` (optional): your presentaiton screencast, for remote students
-5. `report.pdf`: your final report
-6. `code/`: folder containing all necessary source code.
+See [Instructions.md](Instructions.md) to get started.

+This file should contain a high-level summary of your project.
+It is a condensed version of your report.

+# Introduction

+# Data

+# Methods

+# Results